Mweru12/media-hub/README.md

 custompasswordresetview , custompasswordresetconfirmview - views.py
 4. Register the views actions as URL route - urls.py
 5. Register the models for admin to use and manage content on - admin.py
+6. Register the apps url to the projects urls = project/urls.py
+7. Create the templates
+    - create the templates folder - within the app
+    - create a global templates folder - register its configuration in the settings.py file